(916) 278-4575 www.csus.edu/mesa

 The Mathematics, Engineering, Science Achievement (MESA) Program provides an opportunity for students to become actively engaged in the exploration of STEM careers.
 MESA programs offer academic support to students in grades K-12 in preparation for college/university admission.
 Precollege MESA programs include math competitions, field trips, engineering exploration, preparation for enrollment into rigorous curriculum including honors and AP coursework, college entrance exams preparation, and encourages students to assume leadership roles and engage in civic service and opportunities.
 MESA programs are regionally located and, in cooperation with school districts, also provides extensive enrichment summer programs, challenging year long academic projects and partnerships with professional STEM representatives from local agencies.
 MESA also has a strong parent component, offers opportunities for current college enrollment, specialized career and technology opportunities, as well as scholarships, grant opportunities, and academic enhancement for curriculum for grades K-12.

-The Community Engagement Center, a division of Academic Affairs, focuses Sacramento State's greatest resource–the knowledge and skills of faculty and students–on making a difference in the community.
+The Community Engagement Center, a division of Academic Affairs, focuses Sacramento State's greatest resource–the knowledge and skills of faculty and students–on making a difference in the various communities throughout the Sacramento region through service learning, community service and civic engagement.
 Our mission is to facilitate learning and engagement by linking campus and community for mutual benefit.
-The Community Engagement Center works closely with local non-profits, schools, government agencies, and campus-based programs that provide service to underserved, underrepresented populations throughout the Sacramento region.
+The Community Engagement Center works closely with local non-profits, schools, government agencies, and campus-based programs that provide service to a variety of populations, including those that are underserved and underrepresented populations throughout the Sacramento region.

 For more information on how to become involved, visit the Community Engagement Center Web site at www.csus.edu/cec.